 She teaches courses in introductory psychology, principles of behavior, research methods, writing in psychology, animal behavior, field methods in animal behavior, and comparative psychology.
 Her current projects list can be found at www.copal-lab.com.
 She is always looking for dedicated students interested in research in comparative psychology, neuroscience, or mathematical psychology.

-Dr. Lazareva is currently serving as a secretary of Comparative Cognition Society.
+Dr. Lazareva is currently serving as president of Comparative Cognition Society.
 Founded in 1999, Comparative Cognition Society represents scientists studying perception, learning, memory, or any other cognitive or representational process in non-human animals.
-She also serves as an associate editor for Behavioural Processes, an international journal dedicated to research on animal behavior and cognition.
+She also serves as editor-in-chief for Behavioural Processes, an international journal dedicated to research on animal behavior and cognition.